In Iowa, hope fades as relentless drought decimates crops

 “I see a whole lot more stalks without ears on them than do have ears,” said Keppy.
 “We need to get some rain.”

-He estimates his very best fields on his north-central Missouri farm this year will likely yield only about 75 to 80 bushels per acre, down from his average of about 150 bushels an acre.

-Corn that should be above his head is only about knee-high.
-“This is the worst drought I have been through,” he said.

 Additional reporting by Michael Hirtzer and Karl Plume in Chicago; Editing by K.T.
-Arasu, John Picinich and Sofina Mirza-Reid
+Arasu and John Picinich